History of Zaporizhzhia: Establishment of railway and Kichkas Bridge

-Civil war (1917–1921)
+Ukrainian War of Independence (1917–1921)

-The Kichkas Bridge was of strategic importance during the Russian Civil War, and carried troops, ammunition, the wounded and medical supplies.
+The Kichkas Bridge was of strategic importance during the Ukrainian War of Independence and Russian Civil War, and carried troops, ammunition, the wounded and medical supplies.
 Because of this bridge, Alexandrovsk and its environs was the scene of fierce fighting from 1918 to 1921 between the Red Army and the White armies of Denikin and Wrangel, Petliura's Ukrainian People's Army of the Ukrainian People's Republic and German-Austrian troops, and after their defeat, the struggle with insurgents led by Hryhoriv and Makhno.
 The bridge was damaged a number of times.
 The most serious damage was inflicted by Makhno's troops when they retreated from Alexandrovsk in 1920 and blew a 40 m gap in the middle of the bridge.

+Afterwards, it became the capital of the newly formed Zaporizhzhia Governorate of Ukraine.

-People's Commissar of Railways Dzerzhinsky of the Bolshevik government ordered the repair of the bridge.
+People's Commissar of Railways Felix Dzerzhinsky of the Bolshevik government ordered the repair of the bridge.
 The metallurgical plant of the Bryansk joint-stock company (present day Dniprovsky Metallurgical Plant) in Katerynoslav (today Dnipro) built a replacement section.
 The Kichkas Bridge reopened on 14 September 1921.
 On 19 October 1921, the Soviet Council of Labor and Defense (chaired by Lenin) awarded the Yekaterininsky railroad the Order of the Red Banner of the Ukrainian Soviet Socialist Republic for the early restoration of the Kichkas Bridge.